btholt/intermediate-react-v6/lessons/03-rscs-without-a-framework/D-the-rsc-server.md

 - Check out the react-flight request in your network tab to see how it gets rendered out.
 - I also like it shows you `Server` logs directly in the browser, makes it easy to see client and server console.logs in the same place.

 So there you go!
-Now your app is rendering partially on the server, partially on the client, and you've handcoded it all!
+Now your app is rendering partially on the server, partially on the client, and you've hand-coded it all!
 This is a pain to do but once you involve a framework like Next.js this gets so much easier.
 Still, amazing job!
 Hopefully you peeked a little bit behind the curtain to see what React is doing for you.